IBM/ds_pca_deep_dive/README.md

-## Deep dive into Principal Component Analysis (PCA)
+# Deep dive into Principal Component Analysis (PCA)

-This Code Pattern will guide you through how to use `Scikit Learn` and `Python` in IBM Watson Studio.
+This code pattern will guide you through how to use `Scikit Learn` and `Python` in IBM Watson Studio.
 The goal is to use a Jupyter notebook to deep dive into Principal Component Analysis (PCA) using various datasets that are shipped with `Scikit Learn`.

 We will first give a intuitive explanation of PCA and why it makes sense.
 Then we will go deeper into the actual derivation of Principal Components using the principle of maximizing the total projected variances onto components.
 Once we have understood the theory and concept, we will dive deeper into the use cases and examples.
 We will consider four scenarios with examples.